ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 1. Click this link for [IBM Cloud Logging with LogDNA](https://cloud.ibm.com/observe/logging/create) or open the ibmcloud console, click the hamburger menu  in upper left, and choose **Observability** > **Logging**:
    1. Click **Create instance**
    1. Select the region where your cluster is created (.e.g Dallas)
-   1. Select the **Graduated Tier** TODO name?? plan
+   1. Select the **Graduated Tier** name?? plan
    1. Set the **Service name** to **YOUR_IBM_ID-logdna**.
-   1. Use the default resource group.
+   1. Use the resource group associated with your cluster.
    1. Click **Create**.

 ### Deploy the {{site.data.keyword.la_short}} agent in the cluster